 What is Fairview Physician Associates Network?

-Fairview Physician Associates (FPA) Network is an integrated multi-specialty network of nearly 3,400 providers, including 66 primary care and more than 174 specialty care clinics in the Twin Cities metropolitan area.
-As a physician- and clinic administrator-led nonprofit health care organization, we are driven to heal, discover and educate for longer, healthier lives.
+Fairview Physician Associates (FPA) Network is an integrated multi-specialty network of more than 4,000 providers in the Twin Cities metropolitan area.
+As a physician-led nonprofit healthcare organization, we are driven to heal, discover and educate for longer, healthier lives.
 We support, measure and report outcomes for clinical quality, patient experience and lower total cost of care.
-Member clinics include independent, Fairview-employed and University of Minnesota Physicians practices.

 Why FPA Network?